9. Function flattening — [flatten] for branchless / callless backends

 Flattens func’s body in place using the caller-supplied primitive set.
 Backends call this directly with their own [hint] primitives, before their own macro walks the result.
 Inspect .ok / .err.
 The body is uninferred afterward — re-infer before reading types.

-A backend’s typical pipeline is therefore: flatten_function → re-infer → flatten_fold → re-infer → walk the now-branchless, call-free twin and emit its dataflow graph (mapping ?: to a select node and the bool masks to a 0/1 selector).
+A backend’s typical pipeline is therefore: flatten_function → re-infer → flatten_fold (to a fixpoint) → re-infer → flatten_optimize → re-infer → flatten_fuse (to a fixpoint) → walk the now-branchless, call-free twin and emit its dataflow graph (mapping ?: to a select node and the bool masks to a 0/1 selector).

 See also